It's Rush Limboy and the one and only Excellence in Broadcasting Network.

 I'm just wondering, I find it interesting.

-I know you were talking earlier about the way Obama uh kind of takes care of his buddies in the UAW.
+I know you were talking earlier about the way Obama kind of takes care of his buddies in the UAW.

 What do you think?

-I think it's a rather distinct.
+I think it's a rather distinctive.

 I think your instincts on this are pretty on.

-I think your instincts look at they own General Motors and Chrysler.
+They own General Motors and Chrysler.

-Uh and yeah, they're not unionized, and then it's it's out there for one and all to see.
+And it's out there for one and all to see.

 This is Chicago thug politics.